pollux0508/AarKay/aarkay-plugin-PLUGINLOWERNAME/README.md

 Installation

-- Add https://github.com/PLUGINGITHUB/aarkay-plugin-PLUGINLOWERNAME to your `~/AarKay/AarKayFile`
+- Add `https://github.com/PLUGINGITHUB/aarkay-plugin-PLUGINLOWERNAME, b-master` to your `AarKayFile`
 - Run `aarkay update`.
 - That's it, You can start using the PLUGINNAME.